WPManageNinja/fluent-smtp/readme.txt

 * Detailed Reporting
 * Super fast UI powered by VueJS

-Most importantly, this is plugin is free and will always be free.
+Most importantly, this plugin is free and will always be free.
 👉 <a href="https://fluentsmtp.com/why-we-built-fluentsmtp-plugin/">Read why it's 100% free (always)</a> 👈

 == How does Fluent SMTP work? ==